em-tg/em-tg.github.io/csborrow/index.md

 }
 ```

-...can't possibly work can be made to work by changing the definition of `ReturnReference` to:
+...can't possibly work can be made to work by changing the definition of `ReturnReference` to this:

 ```cs
 ref int ReturnReference(ref int r, scoped ref int r2){